bgriffen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi.
-I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California & Brisbane, Australia.
-I'm deeply passionate about data driven decision making and using technology to elevate our understanding of where we came from, who we are, how we live and where we are going.
+I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.
+I'm passionate about data driven decision making and using technology to elevate the human condition in three areas - how we live, where we come from and where we are going.

 I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying next generation *in silico* and *in vitro* systems at the intersection of computer science, robotics, bioengineering.